 We put our employees ahead of anybody else… Our HR and recruiting team and everyone around that has made sure that mental health supports are there.
 We have psychologists on standby to make sure we can tend to whatever needs they have.

-We’ve been sending gifts and chocolate and things to their houses, just letting them know that look, you’re part of a bigger thing and even though you’re working from home, you are part of this great organization that we’re growing day-to-day.
+We’ve been sending gifts and chocolate and things to their houses, just letting them know that look, your part of a bigger thing and even though you’re working from home, you are part of this great organization that we’re growing day-to-day.

-So we want to make sure that they know that all of this will pass and the hardest part is just keeping ahead of all that is going on.”
+So, we want to make sure that they know that all of this will pass, and the hardest part is just keeping ahead of all that is going on.”

 Robert Cadena, CEO of Lean Staffing, in Put That Coffee Down Presented by Lean Staffing